DhruvvArora/pulseai/README.md

 # Pulse AI
 ## Personal Health Assistant Chatbot

 This is a Flutter-based Personal Health Assistant application that allows users to chat with an AI healthcare assistant.
 Users can describe their symptoms, ask health-related questions, and receive AI-generated responses.
-The backend is built using FastAPI, AutoGen, and OpenAI to provide intelligent responses and healthcare suggestions.
+The backend is built using Flask, AutoGen, and OpenAI to provide intelligent responses and healthcare suggestions.

 ## Features